LoopPerfect/buckaroo-docs/quickstart.rst

 Adding a dependency
 -------------------

 Once you have a project file, we can start adding dependencies.
-Let's add `range-v3 by Eric Niebler <https://github.com/ericniebler/range-v3>`_. range-v3 is a powerful range library for C++ 11, 14 and 17.
+Let's add `range-v3 by Eric Niebler <https://github.com/ericniebler/range-v3>`_. range-v3 is a powerful range library for C++ 11 and up.

 .. code-block:: bash